cpske/ISP/code-quality/code-quality-tools.md

 * [Pylama](https://github.com/klen/pylama) A wrapper for 9 different tools, including the tools in Flake8.
   - not as popular as the above tools

+* This [Github repo][github-code-analysis-tools] has more details and even more tools.

+## Running pylint or flake8

-When you run pylint or flake8 on a file or package (directory), it will show several messages with line numbers:
+You run pylint or flake8 on a file(s) or package (directory).
+It will show several messages with line numbers:
 ```bash
 > pylint bank_account.py